Summer of Sam: Production

-The role of Dionna was originally written with Jennifer Esposito in mind.
-The role of Ruby was originally offered to Sarah Michelle Gellar.
+Spike Lee spent months trying to convince Leonardo DiCaprio to take the role of Ritchie.
+DiCaprio declined the role and Adrien Brody was cast as Ritchie.
+Lee later stated the role of Dionna was originally written with Jennifer Esposito in mind.
 A cast reshuffle ended with Mira Sorvino as Dionna and Esposito as Ruby.
 Journalist Jimmy Breslin, to whom the real Son of Sam sent letters during the time of the murders, appears as himself introducing and closing the film.
 Phil Rizzuto appears in the film as the Yankees' broadcaster and boxer Evander Holyfield makes a brief appearance as a man in a riot.

 The film was largely shot during the summer of 1998 and set in the Italian-American neighborhoods of Country Club, Morris Park and Throggs Neck sections of the Bronx, with some scenes filmed in Brownsville, Brooklyn.
 Although most of the Son of Sam murders actually took place in Queens, the double shooting that Vinny narrowly escapes has been called an accurate depiction of the April 1977 killing of Alexander Esau and Valentina Suriani in the Bronx.
 Marie's Beauty Lounge, the salon where Vinny works, was a real salon on Morris Park Avenue, between Williamsbridge Road and Bronxdale Avenue.
 The real CBGB club was also used; the band L.E.S.
 Stitches shown playing there was a contemporary punk band from New York's Lower East Side.

 Adrien Brody's nose was broken during the climactic fight scene in which his character Ritchie is brutally beaten by his friends.
 The sex orgy scene at Plato's Retreat included more explicit shots in the original cut but was edited after the MPAA threatened the film with an "NC-17" rating.